WHO WE ARE

 - Became the merged entity of Independent Colleges of Indiana in 2005, when the Independent Colleges of Indiana Foundation legally became part of ICI.

-Wantz holds a bachelor’s degree in sociology from Milligan College (Tennessee); master’s in business from the University of Indianapolis; and master’s in education and doctorate in counseling and counselor education from Indiana University, Bloomington.
+Wantz holds a bachelor’s degree in sociology from Milligan College (TN); master’s in business from the University of Indianapolis; and master’s in education and doctorate in counseling and counselor education from Indiana University, Bloomington.

 He and his wife Susan reside on the southside of Indianapolis; they have two adult children.
 Wantz is an avid woodworker and the couple enjoys traveling the United States in their Airstream.